Implant (medicine): Orthopedic

 Orthopaedic implants help alleviate issues with the bones and joints of the body.
-They are used to treat bone fractures, osteoarthritis, scoliosis, spinal stenosis, and chronic pain.
+They are used to treat bone fractures, osteoarthritis, scoliosis, spinal stenosis, and chronic pain as well as in knee and hip replacements.
 Examples include a wide variety of pins, rods, screws, and plates used to anchor fractured bones while they heal.

 Metallic glasses based on magnesium with zinc and calcium addition are tested as the potential metallic biomaterials for biodegradable medical implants.

-Patient with orthopaedic implants sometimes need to be put under magnetic resonance imaging (MRI) machine for detailed musculoskeletal study.
+Patients with orthopaedic implants sometimes need to be put under magnetic resonance imaging (MRI) machine for detailed musculoskeletal study.
 Therefore, concerns have been raised regarding the loosening and migration of implant, heating of the implant metal which could cause thermal damage to surrounding tissues, and distortion of the MRI scan that affects the imaging results.
 A study of orthopaedic implants in 2005 has shown that majority of the orthopaedic implants does not react with magnetic fields under the 1.0 Tesla MRI scanning machine with the exception of external fixator clamps.
 However, at 7.0 Tesla, several orthopaedic implants would show significant interaction with the MRI magnetic fields, such as heel and fibular implant.

 Electric

 Electrical implants are being used to relieve pain from rheumatoid arthritis.
-The electric implant is embedded in the neck of patients with rheumatoid arthritics, the implant sends electrical signals to electrodes in the vagus nerve.
+The electric implant is embedded in the neck of patients with rheumatoid arthritis, the implant sends electrical signals to electrodes in the vagus nerve.
 The application of this device is being tested an alternative to medicating people with rheumatoid arthritis for their lifetime.